Botox – Forest Park, OH

 Botox injections for bruxism relax the muscles associated with teeth clenching and grinding.
 One of our skilled dentists injects a small amount of the serum into the muscles responsible for moving the jaw called the masseter muscles.
 Patients who experience headaches or facial pain may receive additional injections elsewhere on their faces.
 Botulinum toxin reduces unconscious clenching along with tension and pain.

-Most people begin feeling relief from their symptoms within one to three days of receiving a Botox injection at our dental office.
+Most people begin feeling relief from their symptoms within one to three days of receiving a Botox injection at our dental office near Pleasant Run.
 Patients should keep in mind that everyone responds differently to the injections and some people may not notice a difference for up to two weeks.
 The pain relief and prevention of jaw clenching typically lasts three to six months after a single injection.

 TMJ Disorders